Around the world in 8 words: The changing language of travel

 Staycation

-With English Tourism Week upon us, we had to kick off this blog with the humble staycation, ‘a holiday in one’s own country’.
+We’ve kicked off this blog with the humble staycation, ‘a holiday in one’s own country’.
 The term first became popular in the mid-2000s, when the global financial crisis meant people had less disposable income to spend on flash holidays and instead searched for cheaper local alternatives.
 Since 2020, the staycation is experiencing a resurgence.
 Benefits of staycations include cheaper travel costs, no spending hours in the airport and, of course, no need to worry about whether your passport expired last year.

 Couch surfing